JNisk/AncesTrim/README.md

 # AncesTrim

-This tool is used to trim complex pedigree data and produce a minimum pedigree while preserving critical relatedness information.
+AncesTrim is a Python tool used to trim complex pedigree data and produce a minimum pedigree while preserving critical relatedness information.
 This enables visualization of complicated pedigrees using genealogy software.
 AncesTrim is intended for genetics researchers and others who work with